 - Final Thoughts – Strathmore Bristol Smooth Paper Review

-What is Bristol Board
+What Is A Bristol Board Pad

 The thickness is comparable to a postcard.